 Just the presence of enlarged lymph nodes does not mean papillary thyroid cancer has spread and does not require additional surgery

-A procedure called an anterolateral neck dissection (or modified neck dissection), in untreated patients, should only be performed in instances of ultrasound with fine needle aspiration confirmed papillary thyroid cancer spread to lymph nodes in the side of the neck
+A procedure called an anterolateral neck dissection (or modified neck dissection), in untreated patients, should only be performed in instances where an ultrasound with fine needle aspiration has confirmed papillary thyroid cancer spread to lymph nodes in the side of the neck

 The papillary thyroid cancer anterolateral neck dissection is not the same neck dissection as for other cancers that occur in the neck.
 Papillary thyroid cancer spreads to particular areas of the neck called levels.
 Removing just some of the lymph nodes has been called "cherry picking" and is the wrong surgery!
 A papillary thyroid expert surgeon trained and experienced to perform modified neck dissections specifically for thyroid cancer is needed to prevent recurrent or persistent disease.

 The anterolateral neck dissection, in skilled hands, spares all critical nerves, muscles, and blood vessels which are not directly involved with cancer (very rarely are critical structures involved by papillary thyroid cancers).
-It is an approximately 40 minute surgery that removes lymph nodes and fatty tissue.
+It ads (additional) approximately 40 minutes of surgery to remove the lymph nodes and fatty tissue.

 Papillary Thyroid Cancer Surgery in Sites Other Than The Neck

 Papillary thyroid cancer surgery is uncommonly proposed as a treatment approach when disease has spread to distant sites.
 Although surgery is not commonly proposed for distant spread of papillary thyroid cancer, consideration for surgery for distant disease is based upon the expert thyroid cancer team evaluation and considers the following issues: